hapax/hapax.github.io/assets/unintentional.md

 I want to extol a certain aesthetic mood, based on combinatorial play, coincidence, and an effort to encounter objects in themselves.
-It is a mood which frames aesthetic phenomena (as distinct from art) as the universe at play.
+In this light, aesthetic phenomena can be framed as the universe at play.
-I think this attitude is closely related to creativity more broadly, and scientific creativity in particular.
+This attitude is closely related to creativity, and scientific creativity in particular, as well as natural beauty and the sublime.
-There is a close connection to natural beauty and the sublime, but for reasons of space I will softpedal this link.

-This attitudes contrasts with the way we usually treat objects --- as *symbols* (or more properly signs) pointing to absent referents.
+For reasons of space, I will focus on the former, but nature will be one of our leitmotifs.

+Object usually stand for something else.
+They are *signs*, pointing to an absent referent established by convention,

 ## White magic